Giovanni1085/academic-kickstart/content/post/Studentprojectideasscience.md

   image: ""
 ---

-Dear student, if you are enrolled at the University of Amsterdam or the Amsterdam University College, and you would like to do a project/thesis/capstone with me, these are a few topics I or members of my team are interested into.
+If you are enrolled at the University of Amsterdam, the Amsterdam University College, or the University of Bologna, and you would like to do a project/thesis/capstone with me, these are a few topics I or members of my team are interested into.

 If you like one of them, or you would like to propose something else, get in touch: <g.colavizza@uva.nl> (please include program, year and grades).

-**Participation in shared tasks is encouraged**.
+**Participation in shared tasks is very encouraged**.
 Students from previous years have participated, for example, in challenges such as [SemEval 2020 unsupervised lexical semantic change](https://competitions.codalab.org/competitions/20948) (task 1) and [CLEF HIPE 2020](https://impresso.github.io/CLEF-HIPE-2020) (Named Entity Recognition and Linking on multilingual historical corpora).

-*I am currently loooking for students interested in participating at the [SemEval 2021 NLPContributionGraph](https://ncg-task.github.io) (task 11), focused on building knowledge bases from unstructured scientific publications.*
+*I am currently loooking for students interested in participating to CLEF HIPE 2022, focused on Named Entity Recognition and Linking on multilingual historical corpora.*

 ## AI for cultural heritage

 There are a variety of topics under this general theme which are of interest, as heritage collections have been widely digitized over recent years.
 Themes include the use of **active learning** to annotate and retrieve information (this is related to human-AI interaction or hybrid AI), the use of **transfer learning** (for example language models of virual features), the **automated enrichment of collections** via information extraction (for example, named entity recognition and linking).

-Several of these topics are developed within the context of the [Creative Amsterdam initiative](https://www.create.humanities.uva.nl/ai-for-cultural-heritage/) (CREATE) at UvA, and in collaboration with the main Dutch heritage organizations.
+Several of these topics are developed within the context of the [Creative Amsterdam initiative](https://www.create.humanities.uva.nl/ai-for-cultural-heritage/) (CREATE) at UvA, and in collaboration with Dutch heritage organizations.

 To know more: Fiorucci et al., *[Machine Learning for Cultural Heritage: A Survey](https://www.sciencedirect.com/science/article/pii/S0167865520300532)*, 2020.